PX4/PX4-user_guide/en/gps_compass/rtk_gps_fem_mini2.md

 The direction that they are facing does not matter as it can be configured with the [GPS_YAW_OFFSET](../advanced_config/parameter_reference.md#GPS_YAW_OFFSET) parameter.

 Configure the serial port on which the [MINI2 Receiver](http://www.femtomes.com) will run using [GPS_1_CONFIG](../advanced_config/parameter_reference.md#GPS_1_CONFIG), and set the baud rate to 115200 using [SER_GPS1_BAUD](../advanced_config/parameter_reference.md#SER_GPS1_BAUD).

+Once configured the receiver is used in the same way as any other [RTK GPS](../gps_compass/rtk_gps.md) (i.e. with respect to the Survey-in process).

 ## Additional Information